weidengeist/Willowbot/README.md

 python main_cli.py myownchannel
 ```
 Of course, you have to replace `myownchannel` with the appropriate channel name where you want Willowbot to do its duty and run a specific set of commands.

+### Hints on migrations

+If you have used Willowbot before (earlier than March 2023), you have to change a few things in your commands to ensure that they will still work with the new Twitch API.
+You may still use the chat commands `/ban` and `/timeout`; they have been mapped to the new API endpoints.
+However, their argument is no longer `$senderName`, but `$senderID`.

+Moreover, Willowbot now supports API shoutouts and API announcements.
+To use them, simply use the legacy commands `/shoutout` or `/announce`.

 ## 3 Creating command sets